-To show a similar result for the number of \textit{true} discoveries, we can now effectively repeat the three steps used in the proof of Theorem \ref{thm::avgopt}.
-To do this, let $I_j$ be the indicator that the feature corresponding the the $j$th coordinate of $R_j$ is non-null, and let $B_j = \I(I_j = 1, R_j = 1)$ be the indicator that $\sorted(W)_j > 0$ \textit{and} that the corresponding feature is non-null.
+To show a similar result for the number of \textit{true} discoveries, we repeat the three steps used in the proof of Theorem \ref{thm::avgopt}.
+To do this, let $I_j$ be the indicator that the feature corresponding to the $j$th coordinate of $R_j$ is non-null, and let $B_j = I_j R_j$ be the indicator that $\sorted(W)_j > 0$ \textit{and} that the corresponding feature is non-null.
 Let $b = \E[B \mid D]$.
 Then:

 \begin{enumerate}[topsep=0pt] \item Let $T_q(R, B)$ denote the number of \textit{true} discoveries.
 We claim that $T_q(R, B)$ is a function of the successive partial means of $R$ and $B$.
-To see this, recall that the knockoffs procedure applied to $W$ will make $\tau_q(R)$ discoveries, and in particular it will make discoveries corresponding to any of the first $\psi_q(R)$ coordinates of $R$ which are positive.
+To see this, recall from Section \ref{subsec::mainproof} that knockoffs will make $\tau_q(R)$ discoveries, and in particular it will make discoveries corresponding to any of the first $\psi_q(R)$ coordinates of $R$ which are positive.
 Therefore,

-Since $\psi_q(R)$ only depends on the successive averages of $R$ and the second term is itself a successive partial average of $\{B_j\}$, this finishes the first step.
+Since $\psi_q(R)$ only depends on the successive averages of $R$ and the second term is itself a successive average of $\{B_j\}$, this finishes the first step.

-\item The second step in the ``proof sketch" is to show that as $p \to \infty$, $\bar B_k \toas \bar b_k, \bar R_k \toas \bar \delta_k$ and therefore $T_q(R, B) \approx T_q(\delta, b)$.
-This can be done using the same techniques as Theorem \ref{thm::avgopt}, although it requires an extra assumption that $B$ also obeys the local dependency condition (\ref{eq::expcovdecay}).
-However, just like the original local dependency condition, this condition also only depends on the posterior of $B$, so it can be diagnosed using the data as hand.
+\item The second step is to show that as $p \to \infty$, $\bar B_k \toas \bar b_k, \bar R_k \toas \bar \delta_k$ and therefore $T_q(R, B) \approx T_q(\delta, b)$.
+This is done using the same techniques as Theorem \ref{thm::avgopt}, although it requires an extra assumption that $B$ also obeys the local dependency condition (\ref{eq::expcovdecay}).
+Like the original condition, this condition also only depends on the posterior of $B \mid D$, so it can be diagnosed using the data at hand.